vivekschauhan/axway-open-docs/content/en/docs/central/connected_agent_common_reference/secure_config.md

 axway central create -f ./secret.yaml
 ```

-## Referencing the secret in agent configuration.
+## Referencing the secret in agent configuration

 Agents configuration support referencing data keys in secret resource for their values in all string based configuration properties.
 When referencing secret the configuration property value must begin with "@Secret." followed by dot separated name of secret resource and the data key name.

 Below is an example of referencing secret data key in agent env configuration.